-Credits include Elton John, Slash, Stone Temple Pilots, Velvet Revolver, Gilby Clarke, members of Weezer, Pearl Jam, Guns ‘n Roses, Smashing Pumpkins, The Runaways, Deep Purple, Def Leppard, and many others.
+Credits include Slash, Stone Temple Pilots, Velvet Revolver, Gilby Clarke, members of Weezer, Pearl Jam, Guns ‘n Roses, Smashing Pumpkins, The Runaways, Deep Purple, Def Leppard, and many others.

 Rocco Guarino is a Los Angeles-based songwriter, producer, engineer, and mixer.
 He worked with rock supergroup Velvet Revolver for the life of the band, then went on to work with many of his idols.
-In 2014 he partnered with his long-time friend and collaborator Scott Weiland (Stone Temple Pilots) to transform Scott’s private studio into a commercial recording facility, while also serving as Chief Engineer.
+In 2014 he partnered with Scott Weiland (Stone Temple Pilots) to transform Scott’s private studio into a commercial recording facility, followed by Rami Jaffee of Foo Fighters.
 Songs that Rocco has written have been licensed by NBC, ABC, Comedy Central, IFC, E!, Sky UK, ICI Canada, Hulu, and others.

 ReviewsEndorse Rocco Guarino